 - E. Tax-Deferred Earnings The investment earnings of your Roth IRA are not subject to federal income tax as they accumulate in your Roth IRA.
-In addition, distributions of your Roth IRA earnings will be free from federal income tax if you take a qualified distribution, as described below.

-- F. Taxation of Distributions The taxation of Roth IRA distributions depends on whether the distribution is a qualified distribution or a nonqualified distribution.

-- 1. Qualified Distributions.
+In addition, distributions of your Roth IRA earnings will be free from federal income tax if you take a qualified distribution, as described below. - F. Taxation of Distributions The taxation of Roth IRA distributions depends on whether the distribution is a qualified distribution or a nonqualified distribution. - Qualified Distributions.
 Qualified distributions from your Roth IRA (both the contributions and earnings) are not included in your income.
-A qualified distribution is a distribution that is made after the expiration of the five-year period beginning January 1 of the first year for which you made a contribution to any Roth IRA (including a conversion from a Traditional IRA or a rollover from an employer-sponsored retirement plan) and is made on account of one of the following events.
+A qualified distribution is a distribution that is made after the expiration of the five-year period beginning January 1 of the first year for which you made a contribution to any Roth IRA (including a conversion from a Traditional IRA), and is made on account of one of the following events.

 - Attainment of age 591⁄2

 - Disability

 - First-time homebuyer purchase

 - Death